bm4cs/bencode.io/content/posts/2022-01-30-escaping-google.md

 # Google

-After years of frustration in the Google platform, specifically _G Suite_ (also known as _Google Apps_ or _Google Workspace_), it all recently came to a head for me after I received a couple of Google Nest cameras as gifts last Christmas.
+After years of frustration in the Google platform, specifically _G Suite_ (also known as _Google Apps_ or _Google Workspace_) it all recently came to a head for me after I received a couple of Google Nest cameras as gifts last Christmas.

 Having been a strong Google proponent since the late 90's, when Google was a cool startup bucking the trend with their famous _do not be evil_ mission, Googles brand within the technical community rose to dizzying heights.
 Ever since the Google brand has always had a strong influence on me and I have happily recommended their products to people I care about.